The Difference Between a BPO, BMA, CMA And Appraisal

 - Loan Being Sold, etc.

 A BPO is less expensive than a full-blown Appraisal because of who it is prepared by.
-Lenders will sometimes choose the BPO because it is less expensive.
+Educated mortgage lenders will sometimes choose the BPO because it is less expensive.
 It is important to know that BPO’s are not legal in all states.
 BPO’s often restrict the preparer on what adjustments can be made simple because many BPO forms do not have fields for “adjustments”.
 There is two commonly used BPO formats, the drive by BPO and the interior BPO.

 The Drive By BPO